florae123/taxi-simulator-lab/README.md

 ![01_Lab_overview](images/01_Lab_overview.jpg)

-The objective that you will get a basic understanding of the IBM IoT and how customize your own flow in Node-RED, by using the given IoT Data to display in your Node-RED Dashboard UI.
+The objective of the first Lab is related to IoT, that means you will get a basic understanding of the IBM IoT and how customize your own flow in Node-RED, by using the given IoT Data to display in your Node-RED Dashboard UI.

 **Here are the base UseCases of the UI**